Farama-Foundation/Shimmy/README.md

     <img src="https://raw.githubusercontent.com/Farama-Foundation/Shimmy/main/shimmy-text.png" width="500px"/>
 </p>

-An API conversion tool providing [Gymnasium](https://github.com/farama-Foundation/gymnasium) and [PettingZoo](https://github.com/farama-Foundation/pettingZoo/) bindings for popular external reinforcement learning environments.
+Shimmy is an API conversion tool providing [Gymnasium](https://github.com/farama-Foundation/gymnasium) and [PettingZoo](https://github.com/farama-Foundation/pettingZoo/) bindings for popular external reinforcement learning environments.

 The documentation website is at [shimmy.farama.org](https://shimmy.farama.org/) and we have a public discord server (which we also use to coordinate development work) that you can join here: https://discord.gg/nhvKkYa6qX